-If you have already made a Will, you can simply contact your Solicitor and advise them that you wish to add Christian Partners in Africa as a beneficiary and they will do the rest (Solicitors normally charge between £50 and £100 to make changes to your Will).
+If you have already made a Will, you can simply contact your Solicitor and advise them that you wish to add Christian Partners in Africa as a beneficiary, and they will do the rest (Solicitors normally make a small charge to make changes to your Will).

 After all the legacies you have detailed, and any debts or expenses have been paid, everything that is left of your estate is called the Residue.
-With a Residuary legacy you may leave someone the whole of the Residue of your estate or divide it amongst a number of people and organisations or charities.
+With a Residuary legacy you may leave someone the whole of the Residue of your estate, or divide it amongst a number of people, organisations or charities.

 Some people also make use of a Reversionary legacy to leave money or property to one person for their use during their lifetime, after which it ‘reverts’ to another beneficiary.
 For example: “My house to my sister to live in during her lifetime, then to be sold and the proceeds to Christian Partners in Africa.”

-If you wish to leave a legacy to Christian Partners in Africa, your Solicitor will need to know that this is the form of words usually used:
+If you wish to leave a legacy to Christian Partners in Africa, your Solicitor will help and advise you on how to proceed.
+You will need to give the name of the charity, the charity number 1043695, and the charity address: The Bothy, Waterwheel Lane, Branston, Lincoln.
+LN4 1LU.

-If you would like to discuss this in more detail either on the phone or in person then please feel free to contact the office on 01522 544 830 and we will arrange for one of the Directors to talk with you.
+If you would like to discuss this in more detail either on the phone or in person, then please feel free to contact the office on 01522 275072 and we will arrange for one of the Directors to talk with you.